AIMMOTH/gae-scala-jersey-scalajs/README.md

 1 Google App
 ------------
 Maven module with simple Google app with dependency to Scala with Jersey (2).
 Configures Jersey in web.xml.
-Contains a simple HTML file with including JavaScript which is manually copied into the folder.
+Contains a simple HTML file with including JavaScript from ScalaJS (3).

 2 Scala with Jersey
 -------------------
-Maven module with Scala implementing Jersey and using common logic from ScalaJs (3)
+Maven module with Scala implementing Jersey and using common logic from ScalaJs (3).

 3 ScalaJs
 ---------
 Maven module with ScalaJs and also SBT to build JavaScript.
-Also contains common logic with Scala with Jersey (2)
+Also contains common logic with Scala with Jersey (2).

 Install
 -------